Yipara logoYipara

 +

-Common signs include bad breath (halitosis), difficulty eating or chewing on one side, drooling, pawing at the mouth, swelling on the face or under the eye, red or bleeding gums, loose or discolored teeth, nasal discharge from one nostril, and behavioral changes like decreased appetite or irritability.
+Common signs include persistent bad breath, difficulty eating or chewing on one side, drooling, pawing at the mouth, swelling on the face or under the eye, red or bleeding gums, loose or discolored teeth, nasal discharge from one nostril, and behavioral changes like decreased appetite or irritability.
 Some dogs hide dental pain well, so regular dental checks are important even if your dog seems fine.

 When should I take my dog to the vet for a tooth infection?